Lonestar137/ssm/README.md

 2. Download the python dependencies: curses(ncurses), python-decouple.
    `pip3 install windows-curses python-decouple`
    Install putty for your OS:

    **Ubuntu(Linux)**
    Make sure you have gnome-terminal installed.

+   (Optional)
    Or, optionally you can enable putty terminal:
    `sudo apt install putty`

-   To use PuTTy, just uncomment the two lines with `os.system('putty . . .')` and comment the two lines with `os.system('gnome-terminal . . .')` inside the `nframes.py` file.
+   NOTE: To use PuTTy, just uncomment the two lines with `os.system('putty . . .')` and comment the two lines with `os.system('gnome-terminal . . .')` inside the `nframes.py` file.

    **Windows**
-   Download the [putty](https://www.putty.org/) .exe file and place it in the /ssm folder.
+   Download the [putty](https://www.putty.org/) .exe file and place it in the /ssm folder(The same folder as `nframes.py`).
    Open `nframes.py` and change the line `putty -ssh -l...` to `putty.exe -ssh -l ...`.

    To use PuTTy, just uncomment the two lines with `os.system('putty . . .')` and comment the two lines with `os.system('gnome-terminal . . .')` inside the `nframes.py` file.